 Bourdage Pearls - Pearl Education - Dominique Petras Interview

 Dominique Petras talks about her passion for pearls.
 She tells us why she loves pearls so much.
 Like us, she says that pearls are 100% eco-friendly and the process is quasi totally natural.
 Discover more in this interesting interview...

 Bourdage Pearls - Pearl Education - Loic Wiart Interview

-Loic Wiart explain his business with Pearls.
+Loic Wiart explains his business with Pearls.
 It is amazing to see all the different pearls he has and how complex the process can be.
 Even though it seems to be a pearl paradise.
-At Bourdage Pearls, we try to get the most beautiful pearls we can for you.
+At Bourdage Pearl Jewelry, we try to offer you the most beautiful pearls we can.